Coronavirus (COVID-19): Should I enter into a rent repayment plan with my landlord?

 The landlord can evict you once the moratorium ends.
 It is important that you only agree to a repayment plan if you are sure you can pay it.
 Do not feel pressured to agree to something you cannot pay.
 If you are pressured, make a complaint to the Attorney General's Office.
 (Contact information below.)

-The moratorium ends on October 15, 2020.
-If you do not pay rent that comes due in November on time, you could be evicted.
+Yes.
+If you do not pay rent due after that, you could be evicted.

-In the meantime, a new state law took effect on June 11, 2020.
-That new law may give you options about when your rent is due.
+In the meantime, a new state law that took effect on June 11, 2020 may give you options about when your rent is due.
 Read Can I Change the Date My Rent is Due.
 This can also help you avoid late fees.

 Can I get help paying the rent?